All Episodes

 Yeah, I mean, so that's the point.

-Uh, because uh now we know in retrospect, it could have been any number of countries.
+Because now we know in retrospect, it could have been any number of countries.

 Well, there's a very simple answer to that.

-Uh we know now.
+We know now.

-We've seen the text, we've we've seen the admissions.
+We've seen the admissions.

 These individuals, whether it's Stroke, whether it's Page, whether it's Comey, whether it's any of these individuals, they all expected Hillary to win.

-So they weren't in interested in the truth.
+So they weren't interested in the truth.

-They wanted to feather their own man, they wanted to make sure that the Trump campaign would lose, and as such, they politicized law enforcement at the highest level of the American government.
+And as such, they politicized law enforcement at the highest level of the American government.

-It really turned off temporarily into a banana republic, and now Donald Trump and his people have to clean that mess up.
+And now Donald Trump and his people have to clean that mess up.

 Why you would ever want to do that job is beyond me.

-But putting that aside, the the people that I am finding coming up to me that are most angry about all of this are people in the Intel community, people that I know in the CIA, people I know in the FBI.
+But putting that aside, the people that I am finding coming up to me that are most angry about all of this are people in the Intel community, people that I know in the CIA, people I know in the FBI.

-I mean, throughout my district, I travel throughout my district, people are very angry about this.
+I mean, throughout my district, I travel throughout my district.

-In Pennsylvania, there's a lot of patriotic Americans, a lot of people who's uh served in the military who've taken an oath before the Constitution, much as I have, and they're outraged by this seemingly too late, you know, two-tier legal system where the deplorables are answerable to one set of rules, and then the s the the upper level, quote upper level political class are you know, are under a different set of rules.
+And they're outraged by this seemingly two-tier legal system where the deplorables are answerable to one set of rules, and then the upper level, quote, upper-level political class are under a different set of rules.

 And that really angers the average American and the average Pennsylvanian.